DIS/Dreams Event - Disneyland Resort in California

 Announcements and Quotes

-• Iger said the DTC (direct-to-consumer) remains their number one priority.
+- Iger said the DTC (direct-to-consumer) remains their number one priority.

-• When asked about what Disney has learned so far following the launch of ESPN+, Iger commented about the reliability of the BAMTech platform, handling millions of transactions and viewers, and is looking forward to seeing it work for Disney+ late this year.
+- When asked about what Disney has learned so far following the launch of ESPN+, Iger commented about the reliability of the BAMTech platform, handling millions of transactions and viewers, and is looking forward to seeing it work for Disney+ late this year.

-• After being asked about how much money would be spent this year on marketing for Star Wars: Galaxy’s Edge, Iger joked that he would just send out a tweet that it’s open.
+- After being asked about how much money would be spent this year on marketing for Star Wars: Galaxy’s Edge, Iger joked that he would just send out a tweet that it’s open.
 He said of the new lands, “they’re large, they’re beautiful, and they’re extremely innovative.”

-• Iger was asked about managing the popularity of the parks, and Iger commented that Disney is trying to manage the guest experience, using increased pricing to spread demand.
+- Iger was asked about managing the popularity of the parks, and Iger commented that Disney is trying to manage the guest experience, using increased pricing to spread demand.
 He also said that they are being strategic about pricing.

 Source: The Walt Disney Company

-Tom is the host and producer of the DIS Unplugged: Disneyland Edition podcast, plus Disneyland Editor of The DIS.
-He enjoys traveling with his wife and teenage son.
-At this point, their favorite destination is Alaska, with a FIFTH cruise there planned for the Summer of 2019.
-In his spare time he volunteers with Boy Scouts and Cub Scouts, and help found his son's former Cub Scout Pack.
+Tom is the former host/producer of the Disneyland Edition podcast and is currently the co-host of the Connecting With Walt podcast, plus is also providing Disneyland content from the parks.
+He enjoys traveling with friends and spending time with family, including his son and grandson.
+In his spare time he volunteers with Scouts BSA and Cub Scouts, and helped found his son's former Cub Scout Pack.
 His favorite Disneyland attraction is Space Mountain.